Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-2024/Day-1/01-shell-basics.md

 X+ | 1 or more repetitions of X
 X? | 0 or 1 instances of X

 Now let's use some of these regular expressions in a `grep` command  to see their utility.
 Let's use regular expressions to see how many genes have zero reads counted for the first four samples.
-The flag `-P` indicates that we will be using perl-style regular expressions in the pattern we are searching for, you can use `grep --h` to learn more about available flags for the `grep` command.
+The flag `-P` indicates that we will be using Perl-style regular expressions in the pattern we are searching for, you can use `grep --h` to learn more about available flags for the `grep` command.

 ```bash
 # Count the number of genes with no reads in the first four samples